 If you have any questions about this report or concerning your water utility, please contact Robert Stout, Operations Manager, at 501-982-0734.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the fourth Wednesday of each month at noon at 26975 Hwy 107 in Cabot.
+If you want to learn more, please call Robert Stout at the number above.